-Being vegan has gone from a niche lifestyle choice to wide popularity in recent years.
-With an increased awareness of animal slaughter processes, and media coverage on the health benefits of a diet that's free of any animal products, the choice to go vegan has started to appeal to more and more people.
+With a increased consumer awareness of animal slaughter processes, and media coverage on the health benefits of a diet that's free of any animal products, the choice to go vegan has started to appeal to more and more people.

 But for the professional chef, a vegan menu has traditionally been seen as both challenging and financially questionable.